About this Policy

 - Cash Gifts - Cash Gifts are valued at face value.

-- Securities Gifts (stocks, bonds, and mutual funds) - The UM Treasurer’s Office will value any Gift of securities as of the date the Gift is irrevocably in the hands of the University.
+- Marketable Securities Gifts (stocks, bonds, and mutual funds) - The Advancement Services on Columbia Campus will value any Gift of securities as of the date the Gift is irrevocably in the hands of the University, and in accordance with IRS guidelines.

 - Real Estate Gifts – Prior to acceptance of title to a Gift of real estate, the UM Real Estate Office works with campus Advancement to notify the donor an appraisal is needed.
 The donor will be asked by campus Advancement to arrange and provide an appraisal of the property as soon as practical but no later than thirty (30) days prior to the date title to the gifted real estate is to be transferred.
 The final value will not be determined or entered into the General Ledger until it has been accepted by the University.
-The value will then be determined as of the date of the transfer by making any appropriate adjustments to the final value, if necessary or ordering an updated appraisal.
+The value will then be determined as of the date of the transfer by making any appropriate adjustments to the final value, based on the UM Real Estate Office's due diligence including, if necessary, ordering an updated appraisal.

 - Vehicle Gifts (automobiles, trucks, motorcycles, recreational vehicles, boats and aircraft) - The donor establishes the fair market value of the vehicle on the date of the donation.
 The fair market value cannot exceed the private party sales price listed in a used vehicle pricing guide for the same make, model, year, mileage and condition of the vehicle.
 This policy applies to Gifts of qualified vehicles as determined by IRS regulations.
 Qualified vehicles include motor vehicles manufactured primarily for use on public streets (automobile, truck, motorcycle, recreational vehicle), and boats and aircraft.